cwoodard111/funnycoin/readme.md

 ## How do images get accepted

 Images get accepted by either: A majority of the image raters giving it a positive review (determined by block difficulty) or a large minority of the image raters giving a high rating determined by block difficulty and the network rating average.

+##Multi Layered System

+Funnycoin is a multilayered system, one part of the system is an incentive in the form of coin the other is the images

 ## TODO: